-To provide teams the opportunity to achieve exceptional performance above the requirements set through their own creative, innovative and practical strategies.
+To verify strategies set out during The Design Stage to achieve exceptional performance above the requirements set through their initiative.

-One point is awarded for each innovation achieved with the submittal of the intent, proposed requirement, and document submittals, design approach of the proposed innovation credit and carbon calculation, as well as the fulfilment of the initiative.
+One point is awarded for each innovation subcriteria eligible for point and achieved with the submittal of the intent, proposed requirement, and document submittals, design approach of the proposed innovation credit and carbon calculation, as well as the fulfilment of the initiative.